azardilis/fa_metabolism/doc/notes.md

 Computer Science, although a fundamentally different discipline than Biology, has gone through a similar trend.
 The focus at the start of computing was on the computation of individual information processing entities.
-This is reflected in the models of computation that inspired early computers and programming languages like Turing Machines and lambda calculus.
+This is reflected in the abstract models of computation that inspired early computers and programming languages like Turing Machines and lambda calculus.
 These formalisms describe computation in a different way, lambda calculus as rewrite/reduction rules in a calculus and Turing Machines as state manipulation of an Abstract Machine.
-Despite these differences they both capture computation of single information processing entities formally and are equivalent in expressive power (see Church-Turing thesis).
+Despite these differences they both capture computation of single information processing entities formally in the simplest way and are equivalent in expressive power (see Church-Turing thesis).
 This notion of computation is more formally called operational semantics of a formal system as they describe how they operate or behave over 'time'.
+For $$\lambda$$-calculus
-As computing and technology grew over time the focus moved from single information processing entities to systems of tens, hundreds, and even more (see Internet, clusters) of information processing entities.
+As computing and
+technology grew over time the focus moved from single information processing entities to systems of tens, hundreds, and even more (see Internet, clusters) of information processing entities.
 Then the